Managing ZooKeeper hosts

 You can do the following with ZooKeeper hosts:

-- Get the list of cluster hosts.
+- Get a list of cluster hosts.

 - Add ZooKeeper hosts.